Wild Britain & Norway

 Arrive at London’s Heathrow Airport and transfer to your hotel.
 Explore the city at your leisure before meeting your fellow travelers and team of Apex naturalists for a welcome dinner and briefing.
 Dinner and overnight at Conrad London St. James.

 After breakfast, head southwest to the port city of Southampton with its long maritime history: Henry V’s fleet bound for the battle of Agincourt left from here, as did the Mayflower; and the great British ocean liners Queen Elizabeth 2 and Queen Maryboth departed on their maiden voyages from this port.
-Southampton is now the cruise capital of Northern Europe, and it is where you will embark your seafaring home for the next 13 nights, the Silver Wind.
+Southampton is now the cruise capital of Northern Europe, and it is where you will embark your seafaring home for the next 13 nights, the Silver Cloud.
 Board the ship in time for lunch, settle into your suite and be sure to be on deck as you set sail from the harbor.

 Thursday, June 2: Tresco & Bryher, Isles of Scilly